Followers

 A Verb

-The Italian verb, spiare, and Spanish espiar also derive from the Germanic from around 1300 and similarly mean "to catch sight of.”
-The term evolved into the modern German verb, spähen "to spy."
-The word evolved in Middle Dutch to the word, Spien.
+The Italian verb, spiare, and Spanish espiar also derive from the Germanic root from around 1300 and similarly mean "to catch sight of.”
+The term evolved into the modern German verb, spähen, meaning "to spy."
+The word further developed in Middle Dutch to become Spien.

-Interestingly - as I worked with German counterintelligence during the Cold War and their modern term for a spy is Spion and espionage is Spionage.
-The root of the word and basic sounds are unchanged.
-But pay attention to some of the other action descriptors in the etymology such as observe, watch closely, find out, look out, ask about, etc.
+Interestingly, as I worked with German counterintelligence during the Cold War, I noted that their modern term for a spy is 'Spion,' and espionage is 'Spionage.'
+The root of the words and their basic sounds remain unchanged.
+However, pay attention to some other action descriptors in the etymology, such as observe, watch closely, find out, look out, ask about, and so on.

 A Curious 18th Century Use

-We can see the term, “to spy”, means learning through observation and of course reporting.
-Now done clandestinely in time of war you get closer to the more modern definition.
-But the term spy once had another usage - connected to observing and gathering information to report on it.
-So it is no small leap from this terminology to get at another use for the term, “Spy."
+We can see that the term, “to spy,” means learning through observation and, of course, reporting.
+Now, done clandestinely during wartime, it aligns more closely with the modern definition.
+However, the term spy once had another use - related to observing and gathering information to report on it.
+So, it’s not a big leap to connect this terminology to another meaning for the word, “Spy."

-For in the 18th century the term “Spy” was used as the name of major periodicals in colonial and post-colonial America.
-These had no small role in shaping colonial thought during the struggle for independence that preceded the actual war.
-We shall discuss that in more detail in an upcoming post.
+In the 18th century, the term “Spy” was used as the name for major periodicals in colonial and post-colonial America.
+These publications played a significant role in shaping colonial thought during the struggle for independence before the actual war.
+We will discuss this in more detail in an upcoming post.

 No comments: